 Level 80 mounts

 This category includes various non-exotic armored and swift mounts.
 In our table above, there are 2 rows for this category, because some of the mounts in it have a slightly higher run speed than the others.
 These will be noted below, but most of the mounts in this group belong to the slower subgroup (39 km/h run speed instead of 42 km/h).
+(In fact, by now a pattern is starting to emerge: it seems that all the horses are in the slower subgroup and all the non-horses are in the faster subgroup.)

 There are 32 armored horses, all named systematically X-barded Y Horse, where X is the color of the armor (Azure, Dark, Pale, Umber) and Y gives the color of the horse itself (Buckskin, Dapple Gray, Fading Black, Mahogany Bay, Rabicano, Skewbald Pinto, Tobiano, White).
 The horse vendors in hub cities (Conarch Village, Old Tarantia, Khemi) sell only the Azure variants; the horse vendor in your guild city sells all variants.
 Each horse costs 50 gold.
 The buff while mounted is −20 chance of being staggered.